gonnavrem/better-ankiweb/README.md

 # Better AnkiWeb

 Better AnkiWeb is a simple browser extension intended to slightly enhance the AnkiWeb experience.
-It allows the user to hide certain sections of the cards easily without editing them.
+It allows the user to hide certain sections of the cards and change the font family easily without editing them.